CordGenics/SOLARA-BETA/README.md

 ### How to Download the Solara Zip File:

-1. Click the "Code" button located next to the file search bar.
+1. Click on the releases file and download the Solara2.83.zip file.
-2. Select "Local" and then click "Download ZIP."
+2. Use a file extraction tool like 7Zip or Winrar to extract the file.

 ### How to Disable Antivirus in Windows Defender: